contractautomataproject/ContractAutomataLib/README.md

-business or economy) interested in booking a room in a Hotel, which offers either credit card or cash payments and possibly emits an invoice according to the Hotel feature model described by the formula phi below (cf.Â references for more details on this example).
+business or economy) interested in booking a room in a Hotel, which offers either credit card or cash payments and possibly emits an invoice according to the Hotel feature model described by the formula phi below (cf. references for more details on this example).
-The *orchestration* for the composition `EconomyClient` `X` `Hotel` `X` `BusinessClient` computed with Â is depicted in the [fig:architecture], specifically for the product requiring features *invoice* and *card* while forbidding feature *cash* (cf.Â product `p2` below), i.e. payments can only be made through credit card and invoices are required.
+The *orchestration* for the composition `EconomyClient` `X` `Hotel` `X` `BusinessClient` computed with is depicted in the [fig:architecture], specifically for the product requiring features *invoice* and *card* while forbidding feature *cash* (cf. product `p2` below), i.e. payments can only be made through credit card and invoices are required.
 This orchestration dictates how the computation evolves: at each transition the states of principals and their actions are identified, e.g. `BusinessClient` (third service) is